cybernetlab/bootstrap/README.md

 Project is in active development state now.
 First release version is '1.0.0' and planned at second half of February.
 Version '0.1.0' and all other '0.x.x' are for testing purposes.

-Not implemented now: forms, inputs, jumbotron, page header, thumbnails, alerts, progress bars, media object, list group, panels, wells and allmost all from JavaScript section of Bootstrap documentation.
+Not implemented now: forms, inputs, thumbnails, media object, list group, panels, wells and allmost all from JavaScript section of Bootstrap documentation.

 # Installation